Home Addition Cost in Ogden Valley — What to Expect in 2026–2027

 Cost Plus vs. Fixed Bid — What Changes for You

 OVB operates exclusively on a Cost Plus model.
 We don't give lump-sum bids.
-Here's why that matters when you're budgeting an addition — and what it means in practice.
+Here's why that matters when you're budgeting an addition.

-With a fixed-price bid, a contractor estimates the cost of your project, adds a margin large enough to cover their risk and surprises, and gives you a single number.
+With a fixed-price bid, a contractor estimates your project cost, adds a margin large enough to cover their risk and likely surprises, and gives you a single number.
 You don't see the underlying assumptions.
-When something unexpected comes up — and in additions, something always does — it either comes out of their margin (which they'll protect aggressively) or it becomes a change order dispute.
+When something unexpected comes up — and in additions, something always does — it either gets absorbed into their margin (which they'll protect aggressively) or it becomes a change order dispute.

 With Cost Plus, you see every subcontractor bid.
 You see the material quotes.
 You approve every line before we commit.
-Our management fee is fixed as a percentage of actual costs — agreed to before we break ground.
-There's no incentive for us to inflate estimates or under-scope the work to win the job.
+Our management fee is a fixed percentage of actual costs, agreed to before we break ground.
+There's no incentive to inflate estimates or under-scope the work to win the bid.

 What's Included — and What Isn't